Last Updated on January 6th, 2020

 The primary effects of laser light in skin resurfacing are photothermal, heating a particular substance in the skin.
 The process of using laser to remove blemishes in the skin is known as photothermolysis, the breakdown of selected tissues in the skin.
 Continuous laser light would destroy tissues surrounding the target as the target tissue heated, so laser skin treatment is usually done with pulsed lasers.

-Laser therapy for acne scars and brown spots first arrived in dermatologists’ offices about 1980.
+Laser therapy for acne scars and brown spots has been around for decades.
+It first arrived in dermatologists’ offices about 1980.
 The early continuous wave neodymium:yttrium-aluminum-garnet (Nd:YAG) laser was used to heat the basal cell layer underneath the skin to stop collagen production.
 Tissue above the treated layer of the skin charred and sloughed off, initially growing back without scars or pigmentation.
 Scars always returned, however, about a year after treatment with this early kind of laser.

 In the early 1990’s, doctors were introduced to the vascular-specific 585-nm pulsed dye laser (PDL).
 Treatment with PDL was targeted on hemoglobin.
 The topmost layers of the skin were unaffected by the laser.
 Only the hemoglobin in the blood underneath them was heated.
 Pulsing the laser kept skin above blood vessels from charring.
 This technique proved to be very effective for removing port-wine and purple skin discoloration, and also acne scars.